Take a look at the best indie films of 2018, ranging from horror pieces to drama darlings.

 If you like: stoic, very slow cinema that contemplates life and nature

 What is Zama (2017) about?
 In one word, it’s about waiting.

 One man faces a lifetime of expecting things to change.

 It’s a film, which builds its foundations on the sad truth of getting older and losing the will to fight for things that matter.
 There is a lot of existentialism weaved in the story and a lot of candy for your eyes too.

 If you like: Any kind of weird stuff

-A24 has been quite silent about the release of its ugly duckling “Slice”.
-On one hand, Austin Vesely’s flick is a razzmatazz – the plot focuses on a series of killings of pizza delivery boys, but as the story unravels, there are werewolves, ghost and street gangsters involved.
-At the end of the story, you might feel it all doesn’t add up.
+A24 has been quite silent about the release of its ugly duckling Slice (2018).
+On one hand, Austin Vesely’s flick is a razzmatazz – the plot focuses on a series of killings of pizza delivery boys, but as the story unravels, there are werewolves, ghosts and street gangsters involved.
+You might feel it all doesn’t add up.

-On the other hand, “Slice” is a kind of guilty pleasure.
+On the other hand, Slice (2018) is a kind of guilty pleasure.
 It’s chaotic, yet charming in a peculiar way.
 There are eyebrow-rising moments, there is a ton of creativity and ambition to build a strange cult classic.